 The Rees Arts Project is an ongoing part of our Aftercare package for care experienced people.
 So far, we have run four art exhibitions featuring paintings, sculpture, photography and poetry from the care experienced community, as well as a National Short Story competition.
 We believe that creative expression can be instrumental not only in the recovery process from trauma but in exploring identity and having your voice heard.

 Every month, we will be sharing the work of a care experienced person who expresses themselves through different creative mediums.
-Our second creative is Ben Westwood.
+Our fourth creative is Princess Bestman.

 In late summer 2019, we launched our first National Short story Competition for care experienced writers.
 Our criteria and aims were simple: to create a friendly and open competition where norms of grading spelling, grammar and a pressure to delve into autobiographical detail, was avoided and where creative storytelling was paramount.
 The idea came from one of our Care Experienced Ambassadors Jacqui Adams who said, "I woke up one morning with the idea of a Short Story Competition, restricted to Care Experienced People and to encourage those who are not confident with writing for many reasons."

 On 31st October 2019, we had our Awards Ceremony at Midlands Arts Centre, Edgbaston.
 It was an incredible evening; bringing together members of the Care Experienced community with non care experienced professionals, government representatives and local dignitaries.

 We were fortunate enough to have prizes added to our own award bundle from the amazing IMO, MADLUG, and Green Willow Healing.
 These included audio book vouchers, writing kits, Birchboxes, aromatherapy goods, sweets and rucksacks.
 Thank you!